Durgesh-Majeti/ai_swing_trading/README.md

 **Design - "The Registry Pattern"**:
 - Strategies are "Plug-and-Play" - Drop a new strategy file into the folder, and the system automatically recognizes it
+- **Index-Specific Strategies**: Each strategy can be configured for specific indices (Nifty 50, Nifty 100, Sectoral, etc.)
 - Hybrid Logic: Combines Technical, Fundamental, and AI signals
 - Output: Generates Trade Signals (Buy/Sell, Stop Loss, Target) with status "NEW"